1. Learn about the Dutch business climate and culture

 You need a business address in the Netherlands in order to register your business.
 Please note: you cannot use a P.O. box address as your business address.

-4. How do I register my business with the Netherlands Chamber of Commerce?
+4. How do I register my business with the Netherlands Chamber of Commerce KVK?

 Registering in the Netherlands

-If you want to register your company in the Dutch Commercial Register, you have to make an appointment with the Netherlands Chamber of Commerce (KVK).
+If you want to register your company in the Dutch Business Register, you have to make an appointment with the Netherlands Chamber of Commerce (KVK).
 Fill out the online form as much as possible before coming to your appointment.
 If you do not have a private foreign address (e.g. digital nomads), you cannot register yourself.
-The registration fee is 50 euros.
+There is a one-time registration fee.

 Registering from abroad

-In some exceptional cases, you may register with the Dutch Commercial Register from abroad.
-The Netherlands Chamber of Commerce will check whether you have sufficient sustainable economic activities in the Netherlands and may ask you for supporting evidence.
+In some exceptional cases, you may register with the Dutch Business Register from abroad.
+KVK will check whether you have sufficient sustainable economic activities in the Netherlands and may ask you for supporting evidence.
 In order to register, you need to fill out the registration form and send it to the Netherlands Chamber of Commerce, accompanied with the following documents:

-- Legalizsed original extract or official copy of a civil status record from your municipality or a document from an official institution on which your foreign address is stated (e.g. bank statement)
+- Legalised original extract or official copy of a civil status record from your municipality or a document from an official institution on which your foreign address is stated (e.g. bank statement).

 6. Dutch residency